LAION-AI/Open-Assistant/README.md

 share wildly.
 If they seem to have a good handle on it, let them work on their solution until a challenge comes up.

+### When does a review finish

+A review finishes when all blocking comments are addressed and at least one owning reviewer has approved the PR.
+Be sure to acknowledge any non-blocking comments either by making the request change, explaining why it's not being addressed now, or filling an issue to handle it later.

 ## Developer Setup

 Work is organized in the [project board](https://github.com/orgs/LAION-AI/projects/3).